mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/developer_guide/contributing.md

 Follow these guidelines for community code review, maintenance, and development.

 - **Coding Standards:** Use vLLM community code checking tools: yapf, codespell, ruff, isort, and mypy.
 For more details, see the [Toolchain Usage Guide](https://gitee.com/mindspore/vllm-mindspore/blob/r0.3.0/codecheck_toolkits/README.md).
-- **Unit Testing Guidelines:** vLLM MindSpore uses the [pytest](http://www.pytest.org/en/latest/) framework.
+- **Unit Testing Guidelines:** vLLM-MindSpore Plugin uses the [pytest](http://www.pytest.org/en/latest/) framework.
 Test names should clearly reflect their purpose.
 - **Refactoring Guidelines:** Developers are encouraged to refactor code to eliminate [code smells](https://en.wikipedia.org/wiki/Code_smell).
 All code, including refactored code, must adhere to coding and testing standards.

 ### Fork-Pull Development Model

-- **Fork the vLLM MindSpore Repository:** Before submitting code, fork the project to your own repository.
-Ensure consistency between the vLLM MindSpore repository and your fork during parallel development.
+- **Fork the vLLM-MindSpore Plugin Repository:** Before submitting code, fork the project to your own repository.
+Ensure consistency between the vLLM-MindSpore Plugin repository and your fork during parallel development.

 - **Clone the Remote Repository:** users can use git to pull the source code: